Brett-Constantinoff/Ember/README.md

 ## Abstraction
-Almost every object in Ember needs to be initialized with some creation information (much like the Vulkan specification), this allows for the creation of objects to be much more verbose which increases the freedom the user has to customize their experience howver they like.
+Almost every object in Ember needs to be initialized with some creation information (much like the Vulkan specification), this allows for the creation of objects to be much more verbose which increases the freedom the user has to customize their experience however they like.
 In practice this looks like the following:
 ```cpp
 CreateInfoStruct createInfo{};